mariadb-corporation/MaxScale/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

  - If MASTER_LOG_POS is not set with CHANGE MASTER TO it defaults to 4

- - Latest binlog file name and pos in MaxScale could be find via maxadmin ouput or from mysql client connected to MaxScale:
+ - Latest binlog file name and pos in MaxScale could be find via maxadmin output or from mysql client connected to MaxScale:

 Example: